truist/reveal.js/slides/electricity-house/electricity.md

-# Household electrical dangers
+# Understand electrical dangers

 ## Danger: electricity

 * Your body runs on electricity
-    * Outside electricity is not welcome!
+    * Outside electricity (even a tiny bit) is not welcome!
     * Heart & brain can just stop working
     * Muscles can lock up
 * It's the current **and** the voltage that kill you